-And if enough people do something, our neighbors won’t go to bed hungry.
+If enough people do something, anything, big or small, our neighbors won’t go to bed hungry.

-Perishables from grocery outlets.
-We’re doing our best to keep useful food from being wasted – and people from going hungry.
-But even when the food is free, it costs energy, fuel, hours to collect, prepare and distribute it, often to shut-ins.
-Even your smallest gift makes a big difference.
+Perishables from grocery outlets are a big part of what we do.
+We are doing our best to keep useful food from being wasted, and people from going hungry.
+Even when the food is free, it still costs energy, fuel, hours to collect, prepare and distribute the food.

 Food and clothing are just part of the picture.

 Most people in crisis don’t know where to turn, so they often turn to a food bank first.
-But going hungry is usually the short-term symptom of something bigger, such as losing a job, domestic abuse, dependency, medical concerns or other issues.
+Going hungry is usually a short term symptom of something bigger, such as losing a job, domestic abuse, dependency, medical concerns or other issues.

 Part of our job is to refer our clients to a network of agencies and organizations.
-We make thousands of referrals a year – from food stamps to school lunches, educational opportunities to shelters – to help our clients reach the long-term solutions they need.
-View our Partners
+We make thousands of referrals a year.
+From food stamps to school lunches, educational opportunities to shelters, we help our clients reach the long-term solutions they need.

-We can provide short-term help, often as utility or rent assistance.
+We can provide short-term help, often as utility or rent assistance via Issaquah Community Services.

-Tools4Schools Backpack Program.
-We try to send some 1000 local kids to school each year with a new backpack and some essential supplies.
+Tools 4 School Backpack Program - We send 1000 local kids to school each year with a new backpack and essential supplies.

-Caring through Sharing Holiday Gift Program.
-We work with donors to fill up the Pickering Barn with brand new toys, games, clothing and stocking stuffers so that parents can do a little free shopping for their children.
+Holiday Gift Barn - We work with donors to fill up the Pickering Barn with brand new toys, games, clothing and stocking stuffers so that parents can do a little free shopping for their children.

-Birthday Toy Bank.
-For a parent, the only thing harder than having nothing to feed a child is having nothing for a child’s birthday, so we always try to keep some toys in reserve.
+Birthday Toy Bank - For a parent, the only thing harder than having nothing to feed a child is having nothing for a child’s birthday, so we always keep toys in reserve.